 My husband Greg and I moved here 17 years ago.
 We have had the good fortune to raise our two girls, Olivia and Paige, in the embrace of this community.
 And it is our sincere hope that they will be back again after college.
 We love the seasonal Saturday Farmer’s Market, our hometown 4th of July festivities, Yost Park Pool, the Halloween family street party in DTE, the annual Polar Bear Plunge, and Desmond.

 Meadowdale Beach Park is my happy place.

 Like many engaged citizens here, I have invested in our community.
 I have served on the Edmonds Citizens’ Tree Board these last few years (serving as Vice Chair and Co-Chair in different years) and have gotten my hands dirty, literally, at countless park work parties.
-Recently I joined the Edmonds Arts Festival Foundation Board, and I am on the committee for the Senior Center annual auction in May (which will be awesome!
-Let me know if you want a ticket!).
+Recently I joined the Edmonds Arts Festival Foundation Board, and am excited to have played a small role in the historic transition from the Senior Center to the Intergenerational Waterfront Center.
 In the 2000’s I spent several years as a member of the Edmonds Chamber of Commerce and Friends of the Edmonds Library (I served on the board of the latter).
 In various summers, I have played minor and major roles in our legendary Taste of Edmonds event, including Waste Warrior Chair this year and two years ago.
 Four Edmonds School District schools have had my participation as a volunteer in classrooms and PSO activities, and I’m proud of playing a key role in putting on the class-wide “Safe and Sober” graduation party at Edmonds Woodway High School.